Ben-D-Anderson/NanoPay/README.md

 ### Prerequisites

-In order to build this project, you are required to have & use the following tools:
+In order to build this project, you are required to have and use the following tools:
 - Git
 - JDK 16
 - Apache Maven